Yipara logoYipara

 Mucus in Dog Poop (Jelly-Like Stool)

-Black Dog Poop (Tarry Stool / Melena)
+Black or Tarry Dog Poop

 Yellow or Green Dog Poop

-Dog poop yellow color can indicate several things: eating too fast (food passes through without full digestion), liver or gallbladder issues (bile not being processed properly), pancreatitis (dog pancreatitis poop color is often yellow or orange and greasy), or a food intolerance.
+Dog poop yellow color can indicate several things: eating too fast (food passes through without full digestion), liver or gallbladder issues (bile not being processed properly), pancreas concerns (dog pancreas concerns poop color is often yellow or orange and greasy), or a food intolerance.
 Yellow dog poop after chicken and rice is common during a bland diet and usually normalizes.
 Green dog poop often means your dog has been eating grass, but it can also indicate a gallbladder issue, intestinal parasites, or — urgently — rat poison ingestion.
 If your dog could have accessed rodent bait and has green poop, this is an emergency.

 White or Pale Dog Poop